chimera-suite/use-case/README.md

 Moreover, once Jena Fuseki is ready, it creates a dataset and upload the Knowledge Graph.
 You can access the Jene Fuseki web interface at [http://localhost:3030](http://localhost:3030).

-Moreover, once Jena Fuseki is ready, it is needed to log in with `admin:admin` and  manually load the Knowledge Graph by creating a new _in-memory dataset_ in the `MANAGE DATASETS` section, and uploding the `pizza-fuseki.owl` file located in `/jena-fuseki/init`.
+Moreover, once Jena Fuseki is ready, it is needed to log in with `admin:admin` and manually load the Knowledge Graph by creating a new _in-memory dataset_ in the `MANAGE DATASETS` section, and upload the `pizza-fuseki.owl` file located in `/jena-fuseki/init`.

 #### 5. Jupyter Notebook
 ```
 docker-compose -f docker-compose-jupyter.yml up
 ```
-This is where all the magic happens.
+This is where the Data Scientists and Business Analysts perform their analysis using the notebooks.
 You can access the Jupyter web interface at [http://localhost:8888](http://localhost:8888).
-To access credentials from are generated inside the links in the terminal's logs.
+The access credentials are available in the terminal outputs, which generates the links.

 ## Troubleshooting

 ### Apache Spark

-The sidecar docker image of Apache Spark, which is in charge of loading the demo dataset, may not loadding correctly it.
+The `spark-sidecar` setup component, which is in charge of creating the Spark tables and performing data insertions, may not correctly perform the loadings operations.

 You can solve the problem by stopping the `docker-compose-spark.yml` instances and restarting them using the following commands.